zaaack/Fable/docs/source/docs/plugins.md

     | _ -> None
 ```

-> As you can see, we identify constructors with ".ctor" and we must use lower-case
+> As you can see, we identify constructors with ".ctor".
-for the first letter.

 Before implementing the constructor, let's find out how we can create random
 numbers in JavaScript.
 We'll check [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)